 Terrence Howard

-Howard made his film debut in the in a minor role in a buddy comedy Who's the Man?
+Howard made his film debut in a minor role in the buddy comedy Who's the Man?
 (1993).
-In 1995 he had a minor role in Mr. Holland’s Opus.
+In 1995 he had a minor role in Mr. Holland's Opus.
 He later was nominated for the Academy Award for Best Actor for his role as a pimp and drug dealer in Hustle & Flow (2005).
-He played James "Rhodey" Rhodes in the first Iron Man (2008) film.
+He played James "Rhodey" Rhodes in the first Marvel Cinematic Universe film Iron Man (2008).

 He played Quentin Spivey in the films The Best Man (1999) and The Best Man Holiday (2013) and the miniseries The Best Man: The Final Chapters (2022).
 On television, he portrayed Jackie Jackson in The Jacksons: An American Dream (1992), Al Cowlings in The O. J. Simpson Story (1995), Cassius Clay in King of the World (2000), and Ralph Abernathy in Boycott (2001).
 He won an NAACP Image Award for his role in Lackawanna Blues (2005).
 He starred as the lead character Lucious Lyon in the Fox musical drama series Empire from 2015 to 2020.

 Howard made his Broadway debut playing Brick in the revival of the Tennessee Williams play Cat on a Hot Tin Roof (2008).
 His debut album, Shine Through It, was released in September 2008.
-In December 2022, he announced that he planned to retire from acting.
+In December 2022, Howard announced that he planned to retire from acting, but has since appeared in several films and television shows.

 Biography from the Wikipedia article Terrence Howard.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.